oat-sa/tao-calculator-fe/API.md

 -   `tokensHelper.getToken(token)`: Gets the token name.
 -   `tokensHelper.getTerm(token)`: Gets the term defined for a token.
 -   `tokensHelper.getType(token)`: Identifies the type of a given token.
--   `tokensHelper. isDigit(type)`: Checks if the type is related to a digit value.
+-   `tokensHelper.isDigit(type)`: Checks if the type is related to a digit value.
 -   `tokensHelper.isOperator(type)`: Checks if the type is related to an operator.
 -   `tokensHelper.isBinaryOperator(type)`: Checks if the type is related to a binary operator
 -   `tokensHelper.isUnaryOperator(type)`: Checks if the type is related to a unary operator
 -   `tokensHelper.isOperand(type)`: Checks if the type is related to an operand.
--   `tokensHelper. isValue(type)`: Checks if the type is related to an operand.
+-   `tokensHelper.isValue(type)`: Checks if the type is related to an operand.
 -   `tokensHelper.isAggregator(type)`: Checks if the type is related to an aggregator.
 -   `tokensHelper.isError(type)`: Checks if the type is related to an error.
 -   `tokensHelper.isConstant(type)`: Checks if the type is related to a constant.